 This exercise will help you base your decision on facts and reliable data.

-Now, I want you to get more value from reading this post, so I break down each speed and performance optimization strategy I took into a subsection so you can follow through and skip to the section that matters to you.
+Now, I want you to get more value from this post, so I break down each speed and performance optimization strategy I used into subsections so you can follow along and skip to the section that matters to you.ย ย

 Faster Web Hosting

-My first step was to migrate from Namecheap shared hosting to a more robust and fast hosting server on Cloudways.
-Don’t get me wrong, Namecheap is a good web host and one of the best for a shared hosting plan.
+My first step was to migrate from Namecheap shared hosting to a more robust, faster Cloudways server.
+Don’t get me wrong: Namecheap is a good web host and one of the best for shared hosting plans.

 But at the time, I needed more from a hosting plan: a faster hosting server.
 So, I went to some relevant groups, looking for unbiased opinions from people who had purchased the hosting plan.